 AND ...
 Bob the Scarecrow will be auctioned!
 Prepare your bids

-...STOP PRESS Talmud Identifies Failure of USA Politics Geoff Jenkins however in order best to understand that conclusion, it is important to first read the preceding analysis of the two different historical Destructions of the First and Second Jerusalem Temples
+...STOP PRESS Talmud Identifies Failure of USA Politics Geoff Jenkins

+A last minute communiqué received just before publication.
+A powerful contemporary conclusion is contained in the last paragraphs; however in order best to understand that conclusion, it is important to first read the preceding analysis of the two different historical Destructions of the First and Second Jerusalem Temples